 If you have opened the yogurt, make sure you transfer it into another container and make sure it’s completely sealed.

 You can make your own homemade popsicles using Greek yogurt.
-This allows you to store yogurt for more than two weeks.
 All you have to do is pour the yogurt into small plastic cups and freeze it for around 4 hours.

 This is a traditional method that is used to make and store yogurt.
 Clay pots have small pores on their surface that allow moisture, which in turn keeps the pot cool.